andrewtong0/RMA/README.md

 - **MongoDB Database:** A MongoDB URI must be provided to store posts and conduct database commands.
 - **Reddit API Credentials:** In order to query for posts, Reddit API credentials are required.
 If moderator functinos are also desired, you must also provide login credentials for an account with moderator privileges.
 - **Discord Bot Credentials:** To host the Discord bot, you need a bot account set up with the appropriate credentials.

-## Roadmap:
-- **Standalone Client?** Potential for a standalone client to manage this, external from Discord.
-- **General Acceptance:** RMA is nearing GA for a full release.